the standard

 Hole Centers

-strongly recommend the use of our safety gauges when installing
+* We strongly recommend the use of our installation gauges when installing these bolts

 Stainless Steel Blind Bolt Design to BS 5950